barkadron/send-channel-message/README.md

 npm install --save send-channel-message
 ```

-And then You can import the function:
+And then you can import the function:

 * If you used ES modules:
     ``` js
-    import sendChannelMessage from 'send-channel-message'
+    import sendChannelMessage from 'send-channel-message';
     ```

-* If you use it in CommonJS environment (don’t forget to add `.default` to your import):
+* If you used it in CommonJS environment (don’t forget to add `.default` to your import):
     ``` js
-    var sendChannelMessage = require('send-channel-message').default
+    var sendChannelMessage = require('send-channel-message').default;
     ```

-* Additionally it's also support a [UMD build](/dist/send-channel-message.min.js):
+* Additionally it's also support a [UMD build][umd-build-min-url]:
     ```js
-    var sendChannelMessage = window.sendChannelMessage.default
+    var sendChannelMessage = window.sendChannelMessage.default;
     ```

 ## Usage